AllThingsSmitty/fonts/README.md

 ## License

-**Important disclaimer:** These fonts are their authors' property, and are either freeware, shareware, demo versions, or public domain.
-This project's author in no way responsibile for the copyright or terms of use for these fonts.
+**Important disclaimer:** These fonts are their authors' property and are either freeware, shareware, demo versions, or public domain.
+The author of this repository is _in no way responsibile_ for the copyright or terms of use for these fonts.
 All questions should be directed to the fonts authors.